Flexible Spending Accounts (FSA)

-There are two types of Flexible Spending Accounts (FSA’s) available: Healthcare FSA (medical, dental, vision, pharmacy, and other related expenses) and Dependent Care (primarily dependent day care expenses).
-Medcom is the administrator for the FSA plans.
-An FSA allows you to pay for out-of-pocket costs with pre-tax dollars, saving you money.
-Because you do not receive the amount of your FSA contributions in your paycheck, you do not pay income tax on this money.
-Plus, the reimbursements are tax-free.
+There are two types of Flexible Spending Accounts (FSA’s) available: Healthcare FSA and Dependent Care.
+An FSA allows you to pay for out-of-pocket costs with pre-tax dollars.
+Because you do not receive the amount of your FSA contributions in your paycheck, you do not pay income tax on this money, and the reimbursements are tax-free.

-You can contribute up to $2,750 during 2022 into a Healthcare FSA.
+- Healthcare FSA: You can contribute up to $3,200 during 2024 into a Healthcare FSA.
 Eligible Healthcare FSA expenses include deductibles, copays, coinsurance, prescription drugs, over-the-counter drugs (no prescription required), dental, and vision expenses.

-The Dependent Care FSA enables you to pay for certain dependent care expenses using before-tax dollars.
-You may contribute up to $5,000 in a Dependent Care FSA for 2022.
-Eligible dependent care expenses include day care / after-school / program fees for children up to age 13 and certain adult day care expenses
+- Dependent Care FSA: This FSA enables you to pay for certain dependent care expenses (up to $5,000).
+Eligible dependent care expenses include day care / after-school / program fees for children up to age 13 and certain adult day care expenses.

-Participants in the FSAs receive a debit card so that many expenses can be paid at the time of service, eliminating the reimbursement process.
-The funds are debited from the account and paid to the doctor’s office, pharmacy, or day care facility directly at the time of purchase.
+- Debit card: Expenses can be paid at the time of service.
+The funds are debited from the account and paid to the provider's facility directly at the time of purchase.
 When the debit card is not accepted, you are required to pay for the expense and submit a claim for reimbursement.

-Please remember to keep all FSA claim receipts, even if you use your debit card.
-Some debit card claims will require you to provide a receipt to the plan administrator.
-In the event the FSA administrator needs additional information from you, you will receive a communication requesting receipt(s).
+- Keep all FSA claim receipts even if you use your debit card.
+If additional information is needed from you, you will receive a communication requesting the receipt(s).

-Claims must be incurred by December 31, 2022 to be eligible for reimbursement for the 2022 plan year.
-The IRS requires that any unused money in your account at the end of the plan year is retained by your employer and forfeited by the employee.
-However, the IRS allows Healthcare FSA plan members to roll over up to $550 of unused funds for future use.
-The $550 roll over option does not apply to the Dependent Care FSA.
+- Claims must be incurred by December 31.
+The IRS requires that any unused money in your account at the end of the plan year is forfeited by the employee.
+However, the IRS allows Healthcare FSA plan members to roll over up to $610 of unused funds for future use.
+The $610 roll over option does not apply to the Dependent Care FSA.